quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Parallel-and-High-Performance-Computing/phpc_part13_5.2_Performance.md

 ```
 :p What is the load factor in a hash table and how does it affect its performance?
 ??x
-The load factor of a hash table is the fraction of the number of entries to the total number of buckets, given by \( \text{Load Factor} = \frac{n}{k} \).
+The load factor of a hash table is the fraction of the number of entries to the total number of buckets, given by $\text{Load Factor} = \frac{n}{k}$.
 A higher load factor means that the table is more full, which can lead to an increased number of collisions.
 As the load factor increases beyond .8 to .9, the efficiency of hash table operations decreases due to the increase in collisions and degradation of performance.
 ```java
 // Example Java code for a simple hash table with handling of collisions public class HashTable {